Our messaging on Palestine did not cut through

 Interview on BBC Asian Network on foreign policy

 With one hand, our government gives, and the other, it takes.
-The Liberal Democrats’ manifesto calls for a presumption of denial of arms exports to human rights priority countries; British arms sales to Saudi Arabia contributed to the killing of 85,000 Yemeni children & endangerment of 12.3M.
-Just aired on BBC Asian Network trying to…
+The Liberal Democrats’ manifesto calls for a presumption of denial of arms exports to human rights priority countries; British arms sales to Saudi Arabia contributed to the killing of … Continue reading Interview on BBC Asian Network on foreign policy

 What have the Lib Dems ever done for Britain?